rherwig/template-react-ssr/README.md

-# React 16 SSR Template
+# React SSR Template
 This project provides a template for React 16 (Fiber) using server side rendering.

 *Important:* The master branch is only supposed to contain the bare-bone template.
 There are different branches containing more advanced features, like streaming and more to come in the future.
 Those are documented in the Branches section.

+*The template has been renamed to `template-react-ssr` since it will upgrade to newer versions of React, as soon as they are stable.*

 ## Table of contents